5 Days Helambu Trek

 • Enter Shivapuri National Park

 Different seasons have their benefits and disadvantages.
 It’s up to you to decide which time is favorable for you.
-Usually, many trekkers consider Autumn and Spring the best time to trek in Helambu.
+Usually, many trekkers consider autumn and spring the best times to trek in Helambu.

-But some trekkers prefer Winter and Monsoon as it is less crowded.
-Winter and Monsoon seasons are thrilling, so you should be prepared while trekking this time of the year.
+However, some trekkers prefer Winter and Monsoon seasons as they are less crowded.
+The winter and Monsoon seasons are thrilling, so you should be prepared while trekking at these times of the year.

 Autumn ( September - November)

-Autumn falls between September to November.
-The monsoon rain has just washed away the pollution that covers the beauty of nature.
-Many tourists find the weather conditions favorable.
+Autumn falls between September and November.
+The monsoon rain has just washed away the pollution covering the beauty of nature, and many tourists find the weather conditions favorable.

-The temperature is just right to go on a Trek.
-It is warm and sunny, between 18 - and 22 degrees.
-You get to see a clear view of the mountain ranges.
-However, the nights can be cold as the temperature drops to 10 degrees.
+The temperature is just right for a trek.
+It is warm and sunny, between 18 and 22 degrees, and you can see the mountain ranges clearly.
+However, the nights can be cold, as the temperature drops to 10 degrees.

 During these months, one of the famous festivals, Dashain and Tihar, also falls.
 So you get to experience it as well.